arminmoin/ML-Quadrat/README.md

 ```

 ## ML2 Developers' Documentation (for Contributors)
 If you are going to contribute to this project, please read the developers' documentation below.
+Our documentation focuses on Linux and mainly Java.
+However, a number of other platforms and programming languages may also be used similarly with minor modifications.

 Our focus is on the Java code generator (model-to-text transformation), which also generates Python code.
 However, the same strategy shall apply to the other supported target platforms and programming languages for code generation.